bowenyu066/bowenyu066.github.io/_posts/2025-07-15-cutedsl-notes.md

 [^3]: Note that as opposed to "thread index first, value index second" ordering in tv layout -- a mapping from `(logical_thr_id, logical_val_id)` to the logical tensor index the `(m, n)` -- here we use the opposite order. *Don't get confused, although I don't know why not keeping the consistency.
 Maybe we'll see why soon.*
 [^4]: Flattened to one-dimensional indices, the row tiler `3:3` refers to the indices `0, 3, 6` (which means picking out 1 row out of every 3 rows), and the column tiler `(2,4):(1,8)` refers to the indices `0, 1, 8, 9, 16, 17, 24, 25` (which means picking out 2 columns out of every 8 columns).
 The more general form of such "tiling and picking out" process is described by *complement* and *composition*.
 See the [CuTe Layout Documentations](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cpp/cute/02_layout_algebra.md) for more details, although these documentations are hard to grasp as well and I am considering writing a more detailed notes on CuTe layout algebra.
 [^5]: I don't quite understand why `?` is not a static 128, though.
+[^6]: The code snippet below is a simplified version, with irrelevant details omitted.
+[^7]: A bit confused here: does this mean each thread executes four 128-bit load/store operations at a time?
+Why can the number of registers (values) be changed--or does it just mean that the number of registers is always 4 per thread, but the number of elements per register is `128 // dtype.width`, i.e. each register is sliced?
+Copilot thinks the latter is true.
+[^8]: A tensor is composed of an **engine** together with a layout.
+According to the official documentation, the engine is a "wrapper for an iterator or an array of data".
+For our purpose here, treating engines as *pointers to the data* is sufficient.

 <script src="https://giscus.app/client.js"
         data-repo="bowenyu066/bowenyu066.github.io"